 Come to think about it, I’m not so much ashamed for myself but for those in power, who, instead of giving people solutions, use accuses like ‘lack of data’ (towards a discovery that has been used for the past 100 years and has been in manufacturing mode for the past 60 years or so), to justify their delay in placing a safe and possible solution for many.
 Or maybe it’s their pride, that back in the day they made a wrong bet and we are now suffering the consequences.
 Instead of developing both the antibiotic industry and phage industry, they shadowed one to boost the other.
 Yet it is us, who now pay the price.

 Recent studies predict that in 30 years, a death toll of 2.4 million people across Europe, North America, and Australia combined, will be due to antibiotic resistance and the rise of superbugs.
 50% of antibiotics are currently used incorrectly, in the instance of antibiotics being prescribed for viral infections.
-The World Health Organisation has come up with nothing more than to divide antibiotics into three categories; available, supervised and on standby.
-While this battle with antibiotic resistance continues, there are other options out there which are being kept in the dark; bacteriophages.
+The World Health Organisation has come up with nothing more than to divide antibiotics into three categories; available, supervised, and on standby.
+While this battle with antibiotic resistance continues, there are other options out there that are being kept in the dark; bacteriophages.

 History of Bacteriophages